Your Health & COVID-19

 Staying Home and Going Out Safely

-Currently, King County has entered Phase Two of the Statewide Safe Start reopening plan, as announced by Governor Inslee on May 29.
+As of June 19, King County has officially entered Phase Two of the Statewide Safe Start reopening plan, as announced by Governor Inslee on May 29.
 The full statewide guide for Safe Start is available on the Coronavirus Guide.

 Generally, it is still safest to stay at home and limit contact with others, however with Phase Two, the state and county recommendations allow for limited social gatherings with five or fewer people outside of your household.
 They also allow people to go back to restaurants, retailers and other businesses, at reduced capacity.